Tlee94/Codepath-Security-Week-8/README.md

 ## Red

-Vulnerability #1: Insecure Direct Object Reference (IDOR) I noticed a clue when checking the salespeople in the admin section.
-There were two salepeople that weren't suppose to been seen in the public site.
+Vulnerability #1: Insecure Direct Object Reference (IDOR) I noticed a clue when checking the salespeople section in the admin section.
+There were two salepeople that weren't suppose to be seen in the public site.
 So, all three sites were tested when checking to see if these two people were able to be seen by changing the url ID in the salesperson page.
 It turned out that in the red site we were able to see the two people in the public site.